unconferenceCanberra/unconfcbr-website/expectations.md

 ## Schedule?

-<acronym title="Call for Papers">CFP</acronym>?
+<abbr title="Call for Papers">CFP</abbr>?
 The con is an [*un*conference](https://en.wikipedia.org/wiki/Unconference).
 As ‘unorganisers’ we provide a venue and a few other logistical necessities, but the *content* of the con is entirely organised on the day, and conducted by you --- the participants.

 ## What to do and bring